tutorcruncher/timecruncher/site/_posts/2016-06-21-marketing-email-how-to-do-it-right.md

 ---
 layout: post
-title:  "Marketing Email, How to do it right"
+title:  "Marketing Email, How to do it right?"
 permalink: marketing-email-how-to-do-it-right/
 tags:
  - marketing